JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 that the information that allows a vector representation to predict the context of a sentence is a better representation of its meaning.
 Indeed, quick thoughts outperforms skip thoughts while reducing training time by more than an order of magnitude.
-The universal sentence encoder [@use] diverges from the other three papers by focusing on transfer learning with multi-task learning and by providing an architecture that eschews recurrance for the attention-based transformer.
+The universal sentence encoder diverges from the other three papers by focusing on transfer learning with multi-task learning and by providing an architecture that eschews recurrance for the attention-based transformer.